ThomasVuNguyen/comfyWeb/README.md

 # The Mission

-Raspberry Pi and IoT devices are powerful, open, and well supported by a community of greatly enthusiatic makers & engineers.
+Raspberry Pi and IoT devices are powerful and well supported by a community of greatly enthusiatic makers & engineers.
 But I have always found it tedious and hard to create a control/input interface.

 Of course there are buttons, but they are made mostly for demo, not a final product.
 There are a few apps available, but most of them are made for specific projects with buggy UI or have limitted built-in functionality.